Tankit2597/Tankit2597/README.md

-### Hi there 👋
+Hi there 👋 I am Ankit Tiwari

-✨ About Me in 30 secs✨
+-✨ About Me in 30 secs✨
-👀 I’m addicted to Data Analysis and I love learning new skill 💉 I have a Building construction background and now I am a Business Intelligence Engineer (Banking Domain).
+-👀 I’m addicted to Data Analysis and I love learning new skill -💉 I have a Building construction background and now I am a Business Intelligence Engineer (Banking Domain).
-🌱 I self-taught SQL and Tableau
+-🌱 I self-taught SQL and Tableau
-📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development.
+-📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development.
-🔭 I’m currently working on setting up an early alert for banks to monitor their liabilities.
+-🔭 I’m currently working on setting up an early alert for banks to monitor their liabilities.
-🌱 I’m currently learning Python
+-🌱 I’m currently learning Python
-📫 How to find me: [LinkedIn](https://www.linkedin.com/in/ankittiwari2597/)
+-📫 How to find me: [LinkedIn](https://www.linkedin.com/in/ankittiwari2597/)

-**Tankit2597/Tankit2597** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->